 NEF converts any received internal identifiers to external identifiers and forwards the subscription notify to the untrusted AF using Nnef_VFLInference_Notify.

-Editor's note: It is FFS additional parameters are needed to send from the VFL client to VFL server.

 If the VFL server used an inference subscription in step 2, step 5 may be repeated.

 6. Same as step 6 in clause 6.2H.2.4.1.